richibrics/IoTuring/README.md

 All sensors and switches will be ready to be added to your dashboard in your favourite cards !

-For detailed instructions about how to add your computer to HomeAssistant, look at the section "HomeAssistant setup" below.
+For detailed instructions about how to add your computer to HomeAssistant, look at the [HomeAssistant setup](#homeassistant-setup) section below.

 ## Install